Construction Engineering Technology

 |Hispanic or Latino||140|

-Students from other countries are interested in Construction Engineering Tech, too.
+Construction Engineering Tech appeals to people across the globe.
 About 3.2% of those with this major are international students.

 How Much Do Construction Engineering Technology Majors Make?